nishidha89/Spotify-Usage-Pattern/README.md

 Link of dataset: https://docs.google.com/spreadsheets/d/1v0ka9VdU1PhwBd0sdxz7L_rdevBxl6jN/edit?usp=sharing&ouid=112124787133562515071&rtpof=true&sd=true

 # Conclusions:
-* Most of the users are females.
+* Most of the Spotify users are females.
 * 20-35 is the age group which uses Spotify more and among them females are more.
 * A majority of respondents have been using Spotify for over 2 years.
 * Most of the users prefer free ad supported plan over premium plans and most of the premium users are females.
 * Most of the users like to listen music at night and Melody is the favourite music genre among users.
 * Relaxation and stress relief are the main moods that influence users' choice of music.
 * Mostly people likes to listen music while travelling.
-* Most of the users prefer free ad supported plan than premium plans and premium users are more of females.
 * 20-25 age group users uses more of premium subscription plan.
 * Pod casts are rarely preferred by users and most of the users gives satisfaction rating as Ok for Podcasts.
 * Most of the users give 3 as a rating for Spotify music recommendations.